Hotel Bathroom Amenities

 What Guests Can Do

 Let hotels know how much you appreciate their efforts to cut down on plastic waste.
-Add your thoughts to your next Trip Advisor review as well.
-And if all else fails, and you find yourself faced with half used bottles, take them with you, use the rest of the product, and refill and re-use them for next time.
+Add your thoughts to your next Trip Advisor review as well, so the hotel owner knows that you think their attitude to environmental waste is important.
+And if all else fails, and you find yourself faced with half used bottles, take them with you, use the rest of the product, refill and re-use them for next time.

 Do you have any ideas or comments about bathroom amenity products and the issue of plastic waste?
 We’d love to hear your thoughts in the comments section below!